 When I was little, you helped me see that the things I did could hurt people, or help them.
 I didn't want to cause hurt."

-Empathy is one of the foundations of morality.
+Empathy is one of the foundations of moral choices.

 Empower to Repair

 We all make mistakes, and every one of us has at one time or another damaged a relationship we care about.
 Kids need to know they can make amends.
 Once

 she might do to fix what's broken.
 But resist the urge to make this into a punishment, or your child will resist and miss the deeper lesson.

 When kids learn to manage their emotions, they can manage their behavior, so they're ABLE to behave and cooperate.
-We only gain control of our emotions
+But humans only gain control of our

 the support she needs to regulate her emotions, so she can behave as her best self.
 She learns that actions must be limited, but that she is more than

 she is -- complete with all her complicated emotions.
 That feeling of “goodness” is what helps all of us make progress toward our

 Children learn their values and emotional regulation from what parents DO, not from what we SAY.
 As my teenage daughter said,